Regional Transfer Station

-If you need to dispose of oil, antifreeze, batteries, or other hazardous materials, please visit our Hazardous Waste page for more information.
+If you need to dispose of oil, antifreeze, batteries, or other hazardous materials, please visit our Moderate Risk Waste Facility page for more information.

 Disposing of Electronics

 Televisions, computers, and mercury lighting are not accepted at the Regional Transfer Station, they are recycled through special state programs.
-Please see our Hazardous Waste page for more information.
+Please see our Moderate Risk Waste Facility page for more information.

 Don't take your items to the Transfer Station, try the 2good2toss website!
 This online material exchange is a convenient way to exchange large household items and building materials.
 You can find items for free or $99 or less.
 Visit the 2good2toss website and help keep materials out of the landfill.